leehach/census-postgres/meta-scripts/README.md

     sql_create_import_tables([exec boolean])

 This creates all staging tables for the estimate sequences and margin of error sequences.
 If you only want to create staging tables for estimates or for margins of error call, you must generate the script and only run the first or second half (drop estimats and drop MOE tables, respectively).
 Note that generating the staging tables is harmless.
 If you don't import margins of error, the margins of error tables won't be used and you can clean up with sql_drop_import_tables() after the estimates data has been moved to it's final destination.
+Creates UNLOGGED tables if Postgres version 9.1+ (allowing faster loading, but will lose data in unexpected database shutdown).

 ### Functions to Import the Data